ambiec/connections-lab/README.md

 # connections-lab
-This is a page for my IMA Low Res Summer 2023 Final Project, Just a Block Game!
+Repo for my projects in connections lab :)